petermetz/github-test-harness/README.md

 # github-test-harness

-A repository created for the purpose of testing/verifying new features of GitHub related to maintainership.
+A test package with no purpose except for testing GitHub maintainer related features such as branch protection.